mrocklin/blog/_posts/work/2015-02-11-Into-Remote.md

 WebHDFS is a web interface to the Hadoop File System.
-It is surprisingly high performance (I often erroneously think of HTTP as slow) but isn't always turned on on every instance.
+It is surprisingly high performance (I often erroneously think of HTTP as slow) but isn't always turned on in every instance.
 If it is then you should be able to transfer data in and out easily, just as we did for `SSH`

 {% highlight Python %}